Zenitude/ecoleWeb-gym/README.md

+# [Ecole du Web](https://www.ecole-du-web.net/) - Créer un 3 sites - Gym Yonos

+Project of the course "Code 3 sites from A to Z"

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.